No Bed Of Roses, No Pleasure Cruise: 'Bohemian Rhapsody'

 They're ... something, those teeth.
 They distend Malek's upper lip, just as the real ones did Freddie Mercury's — more, actually; it's not so much an overbite as an überbite.
 They're so hilariously extreme, in fact, that they make Steve Carell's Foxcatcher nose look like Ralph Fiennes' Harry Potter one.

-They're also wildly unnecessary, as it turns out, because Malek's performance is so fearlessly committed — he's Freddie by way of Eartha, all slithery and sinewy and sinuous — that he could have left them in the makeup trailer and still managed to locate, and drive home, Mercury's mercurial affect.
+They're also wildly unnecessary, as it turns out, because Malek's performance is so fearlessly committed — he's Freddie by way of Eartha, all slithery and sinewy and sinuous — that he could have left them in the makeup trailer and still managed to locate, and drive home, Mercury's mercurial effect.

 But their conspicuous presence is emblematic of the film's lack of confidence in itself.
 What could be a strutting, fabulous testament to the glamour of Queen's arena-rock showboating is instead hamstrung with the need to explain, and then underline that explanation, and then circle it, then reproduce it in a slightly larger font, then sit us down and read it to us.
 Through a megaphone.